Learning-Theoretic Foundations of Algorithm Configuration for Combinatorial Partitioning Problems: Proofs from Section on agglomerative algorithms with dynamic programming

-First, we focus on $\mathcal{A}_3$, and we discuss $\mathcal{A}_1$ at the end of the proof.
+Now we will give the full details of the proof, including all distances.
+First we focus on $\mathcal{A}_3$ and $\gamma=1$, and we discuss the other cases later in the proof.
 First of all, in order for $d$ to be a metric, we set all distances in $[1,2]$ so that the triangle inequality is trivially satisfied.
-In particular, the following are the distances of the pairs of points within each group for $1\leq i\leq (n-2)/6$.
+The following are the distances of the pairs of points for $1\leq i\leq (n-2)/6$.

 We set the distances to $z_i'$ as follows (see Figure \ref{fig:simple-lb}).

 Then the first merges will be $x_i$ to $y_i$ and $x_i'$ to $y_i'$, no matter what $\alpha$ is set to be (when each point is a singleton set, each pair of points with the minimum distance in the metric will merge).
 Next, $z_i$ will either merge to $A_i$ or $A_i'$ based on the following equation: